All Content © 2013

 English Ash

 Ash is blonde timber with distinctive striped grain patterns.
 It is nearly as hard as Oak, but has a lighter feel to it.
-It is suitable for kitchens and general cabinets, but especially bedroom furniture.
-Although it varies in quality and colour and can be difficult to obtain, it remains our favourite timber.
+Although it varies in quality and colour and can be difficult to obtain, it remains my favourite timber.

 English Oak